system-zero/system-zero/README.md

 ## Commands and Shell Interface.

-So far we've implemented an utility, that can act as an intermediary between the user
+So far, we've implemented an utility, that can act as an intermediary between the user
 and the kernel of the Operating System.
 This implementation gets input from the
 keyboard, interprets the text and then makes the request for the kernel service.
 This kind of utility is called a shell, and it is the traditional UNIX system interface.